-Figure 1.1.4

-CLIMATE ZONES FOR THERMAL DESIGN
+Figure 1.1.4 CLIMATE ZONES FOR THERMAL DESIGN

-2. A Zone 4 area in South Australia, other than a council area, at an altitude greater than 300 m above Australian Height Datum, is to be considered as Zone 5.
+- 1. This map can be viewed in enlargeable form on the Energy Efficiency page of the ABCB web site at www.abcb.gov.au. - 2.
+A Zone 4 area in South Australia, other than a council area, at an altitude greater than 300 m above Australian Height Datum, is to be considered as Zone 5. - Locations in climate zone 8 are in alpine areas.